-I am baffled by what I sometimes see.
+I am sometimes baffled by what I see.

 I will slap my face looking at a scene and wonder why am I not seeing what I expect to see.
 The Tupelo tree (Nyssa sylvatica) in my front yard commands attention when it comes into fall color, and I expect to be amazed every year.
-I expect to see a blaze of color, a shimmering collection of all its leaves.
+I expect to see a blaze of color, a shimmering collection of leaves.

 I didn’t see it that way this year because my eyes do not work together as they once did.
 I can certainly manage daily life, but my photo instincts have changed.
 The eyes see so very differently now, with all surgeries done, new glasses, and a single contact lens in one eye.
 It has been more than a year since the first retina surgery and all seems stable, but the partial vision loss and spherical aberration in one eye has left me unbalanced.